Sauna - Is the hot box healthy?

 Saunas have been around for hundreds of years and are found in every country in the world.
 They can be a wonderful place to relax and unwind in.
 No country takes their saunas more seriously than Finland.
 With five million inhabitants and over two million saunas, Finns average one per household.

 With that kind of devotion, it seems only appropriate that the most comprehensive look at the potential health benefits and drawbacks of saunas would come from there.
 Finnish researchers went through 130 published studies and compiled the results into a comprehensive review.
 There was good and bad news for everybody.

 The most immediate benefit of a sauna is the release of tension many people experience.
-Sitting in a sauna you're removed from the noise and stresses of life and the only requirement is that you relax.
-Even if heat wasn't involved, just the few minutes of escape to a solitary environment can be beneficial.
+Sitting in a sauna, you're removed from the noise and stresses of life and the only requirement is that you relax.
+Even if heat wasn't involved, just the few minutes of escape to a solitary environment is beneficial.

 Saunas have also been shown to help soothe sore muscles and relieve tight muscles around arthritic joints.